allegro/bigflow/docs/cli.md

 link for every workflow that has [logging configuration](logging.md).
 The output of `bigflow logs` command consists of two parts, an infrastructure link, and a workflow link.
 Workflow link contains logs from user code, Dataflow jobs, Dataproc jobs, and exceptions that may occur during executing the workflow.
-The links will be created for every workflow found by Bigflow in the project directory.
+The links will be created for every workflow found by BigFlow in the project directory.
 The infrastructure link contains logs from Kubernetes pods/containers and Dataflow workers.
 The links will be created for every unique project id found in workflows.